The Podcasts

-Geek Actually started on July 28th 2008 as one show, simply called Geek Actually.
+Geek Actually began podcasting on July 28th 2008.
+In the beginning there was one show, simply called The Geek Actually Podcast.
 It was what is referred to as a mixed show because it contained film news and reviews, tech news and general geek stuff.
-Over the last two years it has morphed and changed as we got more familiar with the format of podcasting, it has split sections off into smaller shows and then re-absorbed them for various reasons.
+Over the last two years it has morphed and changed as we got more familiar with the format of podcasting, it was split off into smaller shows that were aimed at dedicated topics such as film and tech and then in some cases the shows were re-formed and morphed into new shows.
+We have maintained an episode numbering system for continuities sake.

-Just a warning though, because we speak candidly about our topics (and love to laugh), we approach all of our shows from a “real” point of view, this podcast has to carry an “explicit tag” for bad language just in case.
+Just a warning though, because we speak candidly about our topics (and love to laugh), we approach all of our shows from a “real” point of view, these podcasts has to carry an “explicit tag” for bad language just in case.
 We don’t go out of our way to swear, but sometimes it just happens and we don’t like censorship.

 Subscribe to The Geek Actually After Show by RSS or iTunes